joaomcteixeira/taurenmd/docs/installation.rst

 **taurenmd** is designed to run natively under any `platform compatible with Python <https://pythondev.readthedocs.io/platforms.html>`_ (paths are not hard coded ``;-)``).
 However, **the libraries taurenmd depends on may or may not be compatible with all OS platforms**, and we are **not** responsible for providing compatibility or support for such libraries.
 To be able to exploit all its features, you should choose a platform compatible with all the required Molecular Dynamics analysis libraries used by *taurenmd*. :ref:`At the bottom of this page we have a section that describes taurenmd's dependencies <How taurenmd manages its dependencies>`.

-We can guarantee **taurenmd** works fully with all its dependencies under Ubuntu 18.04 LTS.
+We can **guarantee** *taurenmd* works fully with all its dependencies using Anaconda on Ubuntu 18.04 LTS, and we are *positive* (not sure) it will be the same for any system supporting Anaconda.

 Installation steps
 ------------------